Step 1: Lock the print spec early

 Step 6: Export and sanity-check output quality

 Export with settings that keep text crisp.
-If anything looks wrong (size mismatch, pixelated fonts, barcode collision), troubleshoot using Common KDP Cover Mistakes (and How to Fix Them).
+If anything looks wrong (size mismatch, pixelated fonts, barcode collision), troubleshoot using 5 Common KDP Cover Mistakes That Cause Rejection.

 Step 7: Upload with confidence